Alban34/random-legendary/README.md

 ### Pre-requisites
 To use it, you will need nodejs.

-### Install dependencies
+#### Use the randomizer from the published bundle
+>If you download the random-legendary.js bundle, you can run it by just entering the following command line: `node ./random-legendary.js`

+Once running, you can connect to http://localhost:3000 to access the randomizer.

+#### Installing from the source code

+> First, clone the repository

+Get all source code locally by cloning this GitHub repository.

+> Then, install all dependencies

-Once the project is cloned, just run `npm install` to install required dependencies.
+Run `npm install` to install required dependencies.

-### Run the randomizer
+> Run the randomizer

 Once the dependencies are installed you have 2 options:
-- run `npm run start:console` to have a command line user interface
+- run `npm run start:console` to have a command line user interface (not recommended, I no longer use it)
 - run `npm run start:web` to connect to http://localhost:3000 with your web browser to have a web user interface

 If you play solo, both core and advanced solo rules can be used.